hgosansn/PlagueRecoil/README.md

 3. [Phaser.js GitHub Repository](https://github.com/photonstorm/phaser): The GitHub repository contains the source code of Phaser.js.
 You can browse the codebase, contribute to the project, or report any issues you encounter.

-4. [Phaser.js Forum](https://phaser.discourse.group/): The official Phaser.js forum is a valuable resource for asking questions, seeking help, and sharing your game development experiences with the community.
+4. [Phaser.js Forum](https://phaser.discourse.group/): The official Phaser.js forum is a valuable resource for asking questions, seeking help, and sharing game development experiences with the community.

-Remember to check out the Phaser.js documentation for detailed information on how to install, set up, and use the framework effectively in your game development projects.
+Remember to check out the Phaser.js documentation for detailed information on how to install, set up, and use the framework effectively in game development projects.

 Happy game development!